nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ChatGPT was heavily used to help create test case templates, although the ideas behind the test cases were mostly thought by the developers.
 <br>
-We would also like to acknowledge group CS-2103T-W14-1 as we followed a similar format for the command explanations in the user guide based on their user guide.
+We would also like to acknowledge group CS2103T-W14-1 as we followed a similar format for the command explanations in the user guide based on their user guide, and group CS2103-F10-2 as we followed their test cases for saving data based on their developer guide.

 --------------------------------------------------------------------------------------------------------------------